jmdeboer-surfsara/xcloud-performance/README.md

 After cloning the project, you need to copy two .dist files, and edit them to your needs:
 - vars/main.yml.dist -> vars/main.yml
-- roles/jmeter/files/xcloud-performance.properties.dist -> roles/jmeter/files/xcloud-performance.properties
+- data/xcloud-performance.properties.dist -> data/xcloud-performance.properties

 ## OwnCloud/NextCloud sources

-To make sure the downloading of sources works without problems, it is advisible to create your own mirror; downloading from the vendors gave me some trouble.
-All sources are expected to be in zip format.

-You can enter the location of sources in vars/main.yml
+To make sure the downloading of sources works without problems, it is advisible to create your own mirror; downloading from the vendors gave me some trouble at times.
+You can enter the location of sources in vars/main.yml.
+The defaults point to the vendors sites.

 ## Using in combination with Vagrant